frankcaron/tb-reports-to-go/README.md

 # Frank Caron

-TouchBistro "Reports To Go" is a simple iPhone that embeds TouchBistro's [cloud reporting portal](https://cloud.touchbistro.com/) into a handy little companion app.
+"Reports To Go" is a simple iPhone app that embeds TouchBistro's [cloud reporting portal](https://cloud.touchbistro.com/) into a handy portable companion for accessing your restaurant's reports when you're on the go.

 The app implements a simple web view and persists cookies across app states to streamline the log in process.